Sage/streamlinejs/FAQ.md

 Yes!
 Take a look at [express-streamline](https://github.com/aseemk/express-streamline).

-For Express 3, a simple alternative that respects `next()` but requires a wrapper function follows:
+For Express 3, a simple alternative that respects `next()` in route handlers but requires a wrapper function follows:

 ``` javascript
 _streamline = function(cb) {